-Joseph Huguet, Minister of Universities and Companies from Cataluña, during his site tour with ITER Director-General Kaname Ikeda and Carlos Alejaldre, Deputy Director-General for Safety and Security.
+Joseph Huguet, Minister of Universities and Companies from Cataluña, during his site tour with ITER Director-General Kaname Ikeda and Carlos Alejaldre, Deputy Director-General for Safety & Security.

 Kaname Ikeda welcoming Ambassador Yasuo Saito from the Japanese Embassy in France.

 From left to right: Gary Johnson, Deputy Director General of Tokamak Department at ITER; Francois Gauché, Director of Agence Iter France; and the EGAT Thai delegation get together in front of the platform.

 Last week, ITER welcomed some important visitors.
 On 16 September, the ITER Director-General Kaname Ikeda welcomed Ambassador Yasuo Saito from the Japanese Embassy in France.
 On 17 September, the Electricity Generating Authority of Thailand came to visit both CEA Cadarache and ITER.
 This delegation was composed of high officials from Thai ministries.
 In the scope of this visit, which was orientated towards an overview of different sources of energy research, Deputy Directory-General Gary Johnson gave them a technical introduction to the ITER Project at the Visitors Centre.

 On the same day, Joseph Huguet, Minister of Universities and Companies from Cataluña, visited the ITER site.
 The tour was organized by Capenergies.
 He met Director-General Ikeda and listened to a presentation given in Spanish by the Deputy Director-General for Safety and Security, Carlos Alejaldre.